Richard Grasso: Lawsuit

 On October 19, 2006, it was reported that the New York State Supreme Court issued a summary decision ordering Grasso to repay a significant amount of excess compensation in an article entitled "Ex-NYSE chief ordered to return part of $188M".
 Although Grasso will appeal, the same article reports that Spitzer's office has disclosed the amount of restitution to be in the tens of millions of dollars.
-In his ruling Judge Ramos wrote that Grasso's failure to disclose the true extent of his total compensation prevented the compensation committee from exercising its fiduciary duties.
+In his ruling, Judge Ramos wrote that Grasso's failure to disclose the true extent of his total compensation prevented the compensation committee from exercising its fiduciary duties.
 The above CNN article also reported that Grasso's counterclaim of defamation was dismissed.

 On July 1, 2008, the New York State Court of Appeals dismissed all claims against Grasso.
 The majority opinion stated that since the NYSE was now a subsidiary of a for-profit multinational corporation, the State of New York had no oversight over the affairs of the company in this matter and that prosecution was "not in the public interest".
 Current attorney general Andrew Cuomo stated that he had no intention to appeal this decision any further and that the case was effectively over.
 The court ruled that Grasso was entitled to the entirety of his compensation.
 The court also dismissed Grasso's actions against the NYSE and other parties as related to this matter.

-During a SEC investigation Grasso invoked his Fifth Amendment right against self-incrimination in refusing to answer questions regarding his conduct during an NYSE investigation into possibly improper activities by Exchange specialist firms.
+During an SEC investigation Grasso invoked his Fifth Amendment right against self-incrimination in refusing to answer questions regarding his conduct during an NYSE investigation into possibly improper activities by Exchange specialist firms.
 The specialist firms paid $242 million in settlements with the SEC, and the NYSE itself was censured for failing to properly supervise the specialist firms.

 The suit against Grasso came under criticism, with journalist Charles Gasparino lambasting it in the epilogue to his book, Blood on the Street.
 He is the subject of a book by Gasparino, King of the Club.